 Reactions such as agitation, involuntary movements (including tonic/clonic movements and muscle tremor), hyperactivity and combativeness have been reported in both adult and pediatric patients.
-These reactions may be due to inadequate or excessive dosing or improper dministration of midazolam; however, consideration should be given to the possibility of cerebral hypoxia or true paradoxical reactions.
-Should such reactions occur, the response to each dose of midazolam and all other drugs, including local anesthetics, should be evaluated before proceeding.
-Reversal of such responses with flumazenil has been reported in pediatric patients.
+These reactions may be due to inadequate or excessive dosing or improper administration of midazolam; however, consideration should be given to the possibility of cerebral hypoxia or true paradoxical reactions.
+Should such reactions occur, the response to each dose of midazolam mazenil has been reported in pediatric patients.

 Concomitant Use of Central Nervous System Depressants

-Concomitant use of barbiturates, alcohol or other central nervous system depressants may increase the risk of hypoventilation, airway obstruction, desaturation, or appeal and may contribute to profound and/or prolonged drug effect.
-Narcotic premedication also depresses
+Concomitant use of barbiturates, alcohol or other central nervous system depressants may increase the risk of hypoventilation, airway obstruction, desaturation, or apnea and may contribute to profound and/or prolonged drug effect.
+Narcotic premedication also depresses the ventilatory response to carbon dioxide stimulation.